For employers | Glasgow Chamber of Commerce

 Who can host a placement?

 Placements are open to public, private and third (or voluntary) sector employers in the city.
 At least 50% of the posts will be in the third or voluntary sector.
-The business must be based within a Glasgow City Council postcode and have the capacity to host a person on placement for a minimum of six months.
+The business must be based within a Glasgow City Council postcode and have the capacity to host a person on placement for up to a maximum of six months.

 Placements are limited, and we will prioritise organisations that can provide a quality placement opportunity and where there is a high chance of the employee sustaining employment at the end of the programme.